john3dc/setlocale1/README.md

 # setlocal1

-Easily set language and keymaps in Alpine Linux, and potentially other distros as well.
+Easily set language and X-keymaps in Alpine Linux, and potentially other distros as well.

 Tested on Gnome, Plasma, XFCE, Gnome Desktop Manager, and SDDM.
 Compatible with both X11 and Wayland.